Optimal Estimation of Simultaneous Signals Using Absolute Inner Product with Applications to Integrative Genomics: Integrative Data Analysis of Human Heart Failure

+After matching the \textsc{snp}s of both e\textsc{qtl} and \textsc{gwas} data, we had a total of 347,019 \textsc{snp}s and 19,081 genes with expression data available.
+In light of the results in simulation studies, throughout we use $\widehat{T}^{S*}_K$ with $K=8$ to estimate the T-scores.
+The analysis then follows from Section 2.5 so that the genes are ordered by their normalized T-scores.
 To assess that the top scored genes indeed represent true biological signals, we calculated the $T$-scores for two ``null datasets" that are created using permutations.
 For the first dataset, we randomly permuted the labels of the \textsc{snp}s of the \textsc{gwas} $z$-scores by sampling without replacement before estimating the normalized $T$-scores with e\textsc{qtl} $z$-scores.
 For the second dataset, we permuted the labels of the \textsc{snp}s of the \textsc{gwas} $z$-scores in a circular manner similar to \cite{cabrera2012uncovering}.
 Specifically, for each chromosome, we randomly chose one \textsc{snp} as start of the chromosome and move the \textsc{snp}s on the fragment before this \textsc{snp} to the end.
 Such a cyclic permutation preserves the local dependence of the $z$-scores.
 By permuting the data from one phenotype, we break the original matching of the $z$-scores between the two phenotypes.
 The permutation was performed 50 times and the null distribution of $T$-scores based on the permuted data was obtained.
 Figure \ref{permute} shows the ranked normalized $T$-scores based on the original data and the box plots of the ranked $z$-scores based on 50 permutations of the $z$-scores.
 We find that all the top ranked genes have larger $T$-scores than the ones based on permutations.
 In addition, about 30 top ranked genes in the top plot and about 10 top ranked genes in the bottom plot have true $T$-scores larger than all the $T$-scores from the permuted datasets.
-This further confirms that the top ranked genes based on their estimated normalized $T$-scores are not due to random noise and indeed represent certain sharing of genetic variants between heart failure and gene expression levels.
+This confirms that the top ranked genes based on their estimated normalized $T$-scores are not due to random noise and indeed represent certain sharing of genetic variants between heart failure and gene expression levels.

 Table \ref{genes} lists the top eight highest ranked genes along with their biological annotations.
 All of the genes are either directly or indirectly associated with human heart failure, including those related to fibrotic myocardial degeneration, Wnt signalling activity and heart-valve development.
 It is interesting that our proposed methods can identify these relevant genes using only the gene expression data measured on normal heart tissues.